isomerpages/govtech-lpa-acp/pages/I'm Unsure How To Begin.md

 								<input class="toggle" id="accordion_5" name="accordion" type="radio">Who can I choose as my ACP’s nominated healthcare spokesperson(s)?
 							<div class="inner">
 								<p>
 o   Your nominated healthcare spokesperson should be 21 years of age or older.
-They could be:<br>
+They could be:<br><br>
 ▪   Your spouse or partner<br>
 ▪   A family member or relative<br>
 ▪   A friend<br>
-o   It’s important that your nominated healthcare spokesperson has the mental capacity and maturity to represent and articulate your care preferences.<br>
+o   It’s important that your nominated healthcare spokesperson has the mental capacity and maturity to represent and articulate your care preferences.<br><br>
-o   If you’re appointing more than one person to be your healthcare spokespersons, they should all:<br>
+o   If you’re appointing more than one person to be your healthcare spokespersons, they should all:<br><br>
 ▪   Know your care wishes very well<br>
 ▪   Agree on what your care preferences are<br>
 							</p>